lodash/lodash/doc/README.md

 ### <a id="_throttlefunc-wait"></a>`_.throttle(func, wait)`
 <a href="#_throttlefunc-wait">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/v0.3.1/lodash.js#L2174 "View in source") [&#x24C9;][1]

 Creates a new function that, when executed, will only call the `func` function at most once per every `wait` milliseconds.
-If the throttled function is invoked more than once, `func` will also be called on the trailing edge of the `wait` timeout.
+If the throttled function is invoked more than once during the `wait` timeout, `func` will also be called on the trailing edge of the timeout.
 Subsequent calls to the throttled function will return the result of the last `func` call.

 #### Arguments
 1. `func` *(Function)*: The function to throttle.